folio-org/folio-org.github.io/reference/api/index.md

-These API specifications are [automatically](#configure-api-docs) generated from each repository's RAML files, and specify how client modules may access the functionality provided by these important core modules.
+These API specifications are [automatically](#configure-api-docs) generated from each repository's RAML files, and specify how client modules may access the functionality provided by these modules.
 See [usage notes](#usage-notes) below.

 * view-1: Uses pop-up windows for each method and endpoint.